 In July 2019, we entered into a collaboration agreement for an Investigator-Initiated Clinical Trial with the Spanish Sarcoma Group (Grupo Español de Investigación en Sarcomas, or GEIS), Madrid, Spain, to carry out a clinical trial to obtain information about the efficacy and safety of LB-100 combined with doxorubicin in soft tissue sarcomas.
 Doxorubicin is the global standard for initial treatment of advanced soft tissue sarcomas (ASTS), a very aggressive disease.
 Doxorubicin alone has been the mainstay of first line treatment of ASTS for over 40 years, with little therapeutic gain from adding cytotoxic compounds to or substituting other cytotoxic compounds for doxorubicin.
 In animal models, LB-100 consistently enhances the anti-tumor activity of doxorubicin without apparent increases in toxicity.

-Small Cell Lung Cancer (SCLC) is a carcinoma that usually starts in the air tubes (bronchi) in the center of the chest.
+Small Cell Lung Cancer (SCLC) is the most aggressive lung cancer comprising 15% of the total number of cases in the world.
 A Phase 1b clinical trial will assess the combination of LB-100 with a standard regimen for untreated, extensive stage-disease small cell lung cancer (ED-SCLC).

-In 2021, we are initiating a Phase 1b clinical trial with world-renowned independent cancer research and treatment center City of Hope in previously untreated extensive stage SCLC patients to evaluate the effectiveness of a standard regimen of carboplatin/etoposide/atezolizumab with and without LB-100.
-The median survival of patients with this especially aggressive type of lung cancer, even with “best” therapy, is ~9.0 months.
+In 2021, we initiated a Phase 1b clinical trial (NCT04560972) with world-renowned independent cancer research and treatment center City of Hope in previously untreated extensive stage SCLC patients to evaluate the effectiveness of a standard regimen of carboplatin/etoposide/atezolizumab with and without LB-100.
+The median survival of patients with this especially aggressive type of lung cancer, even with “best” therapy, is just over 12 months.
 The rationale for adding LB-100 to current standard treatment is that in preclinical studies the malignant cells of this uniformly fatal cancer are genetically sensitive to PP2A inhibition by a process termed synthetic lethality and the effectiveness of both carboplatin and etoposide is enhanced by LB-100.

 Because of the rapid progression of small cell lung cancer, therapeutic benefit of adding LB-100 to standard treatment may be seen early on even in this Phase 1b clinical trial, generating enthusiasm by both clinicians and large pharmaceutical companies.